Let me guess.

-Here’s the thing: it doesn’t matter what you choose to do.
+Here’s the thing: it doesn’t matter what things you choose to do in retirement.
 There’s no need to be bored in retirement — there are multiple opportunities waiting.
 Choose something that speaks to your heart and — just do it!

 - Volunteer.
 My sister, who always had rescue dogs, retired early from the police and joined Pets as Therapy with her dogs.
 The support she gave to vulnerable people gave her enormous satisfaction — and enhanced both her and their lives massively.

 - Use your practical knowledge to start a side business in retirement.
 A cousin of mine makes and sells designs in stained glass.